pabloamh/walker/README.md

 # PII (Personally Identifiable Information) detection.
 The default is English.
 # The first language in the list is the primary one.
 pii_languages = ["en", "es"]

+# memory_limit_gb: A soft memory limit (in Gigabytes) for each worker process.
+# This is useful on systems with limited RAM to prevent the OS from freezing.
+# For example, `4.0` would limit each worker to 4 GB of memory.
+# This feature is only supported on Linux and macOS.
+It is ignored on Windows.
+# memory_limit_gb = 4.0

 # embedding_model_path: Path to a locally saved sentence-transformer model.
 # If set, the application will not need internet access to download it.